commcheck396/ANTIEPIC.INC/report/part4Draft.md

 #### Comparison with Existing Findings

-Our findings align with several previous studies while also presenting some notable differences:
+Our results are consistent with several previous studies, but we also have some new findings:

-1. **Playtime-Recommendation Correlation**
-   - Similar to previous research [10], we found a positive correlation between playtime and likelihood of recommendation.
-   - However, our analysis revealed a more nuanced relationship, where extremely high playtime doesn't necessarily indicate a positive recommendation.

-2. **Genre Influence**
-   - Our findings support existing research [11] showing that genre preferences strongly influence user recommendations.
+1. **User and Game Similarity Analysis**
+   - We discovered significant correlations between user similarity metrics and game recommendation patterns
+   - Game similarity measures proved to be strong predictors of whether a user would recommend a particular game
+   - The combination of both user and game similarities provided robust prediction capabilities

+2. **Temporal Weight Impact**
+   - Our analysis revealed that the temporal weighting of training data had a notable influence on recommendation predictions
-   - We observed stronger genre-based clustering effects compared to previous studies.
+   - More recent user behaviors showed stronger predictive power compared to historical data
+   - The temporal aspect helped capture evolving user preferences and game quality perceptions

-3. **Developer Impact**
+3. **Community Review Impact**
-   - While previous studies [12] suggested minimal developer influence on user recommendations, our analysis showed significant developer loyalty effects.
+   - Other users' attitudes towards reviews served as valuable indicators for predicting game recommendations
+   - The collective community response to reviews demonstrated strong correlation with individual recommendation likelihood
+   - This highlighted the importance of social factors in game evaluation

-4. **Rating Patterns**
+4. **Historical Recommendation Patterns**
-   - Our observations about rating distributions align with broader studies of digital distribution platforms [13].
-   - However, we found more pronounced regional variations in rating patterns.
+   - Users' previous recommendation histories proved effective in predicting game approval rates
+   - We found consistent patterns in how past user behavior could indicate future game reception
+   - This suggests stable user preferences and evaluation criteria over time

-The methodological approaches we employed, particularly in handling data imbalance and feature selection, build upon established techniques while introducing novel combinations to address the specific challenges of our dataset.
+In conclusion, we use innovative approaches based on existing techniques in dealing with data imbalance and feature selection, and introduce novel feature combinations to solve the problems we study on this dataset.

 References:

+[1] Ahmad.
+(2023).
+Steam Game and Bundle Data.
+Retrieved from https://www.kaggle.com/datasets/pypiahmad/steam-video-game-and-bundle-data

+[2] Davis, N. (2019).
+Steam Video Games Dataset.
+Retrieved from https://www.kaggle.com/nikdavis/steam-store-games

-[1] Tamber.
-(2019).
+[3] Tamber.
+(2016).
 Steam Games Dataset.
 Retrieved from https://www.kaggle.com/tamber/steam-video-games

-[2] Davis, N. (2016).
-Steam Video Games Dataset.
-Retrieved from https://www.kaggle.com/nikdavis/steam-store-games

-[3] Walker, A. (2017).
-Steam Game and Bundle Data.
-Retrieved from https://data.world/awalker/steam-video-games-and-bundles

 [4] Smith, J., & Jones, P. (2020).
 Matrix Factorization Techniques for Game Recommendation Systems.
 Journal of Gaming Research, 15(2), 45-67.